-Yes, fishing lodges can remain open under the Orders of the Public Health Act; however, guided angling trips are not permitted as outdoor gatherings are restricted to members from the same household.
-Lodges must follow all public health restrictions in place.
+Yes, fishing lodges can remain open and are not prohibited under the Orders of the Public Health Act; however, lodges must follow all public health restrictions in place.

 A mask must be worn in all indoor public areas of the lodge.
 It is recommended that a mask be worn in public outdoor areas if a distance of two meters cannot be maintained between people not from the same household.
-Guest should ensure that they limit their contacts to individuals from their household only.